MattDierick/RTD-APIm-ADC-Controller/source/class2/module1/module1.rst

 |

 #.
 Get back to ``Web App`` and add a new ``Component``
 #.
-Do the same, but for the back end pod
+Do the same, but for the back end service

    .. image:: ../pictures/module1/cp_back_1.png
       :align: center